 "But if it is right to take into account the government's treaty obligations under article 10, the article must, in my view, be given a meaning and effect consistent with the rulings of the court established by the treaty to supervise its application.
 Accordingly, in my judgment, Mr Lester is entitled to invite me to take into account article 10 as interpreted by the two judgments of the European Court that I mentioned.
-These authorities establish that the limitation of free speech and the interests of national security should not be regarded as 'necessary' unless there is a 'pressing social need' for the limitation and unless the limitation is 'proportionate to the legitimate aims pursued'."
+These authorities establish that the limitation of free speech and the interests of national security should not be regarded as 'necessary' unless there is a 'pressing social need' for the limitation and unless the limitation is 'proportionate to the legitimate aims pursued'."50

-In the Court of Appeal in different circumstances and eighteen months before Brind, Sir John Donaldson MR (as Lord Donaldson then was) also acknowledged the importance of bringing English domestic law into line with the European Convention: 31
+In the Court of Appeal in different circumstances and eighteen months before Brind, Sir John Donaldson MR (as Lord Donaldson then was) also acknowledged the importance of bringing English domestic law into line with the European Convention: 51

 "The starting point of our domestic law is that every citizen has a right to do what he likes, unless restrained by the common law including the law of contract, or by statute. ...
-The substantive right to freedom of expression contained in article 10 (of the European Convention) is subsumed in our domestic law in this universal basic freedom of action.
+The substantive right to freedom of expression contained in article 10 [of the European Convention] is subsumed in our domestic law in this universal basic freedom of action.
 Thereafter, both under our domestic law and under the Convention, the courts have the power and the duty to assess the 'pressing social need' for the maintenance of confidentiality 'proportionate to the legitimate aim pursued' against the basic right to freedom of expression and all other relevant factors. ...
 For my part I can detect no inconsistency between our domestic law and the Convention.
 Neither adopts an absolute attitude for or against the maintenance of confidentiality.
 Both contemplate a balancing of competing private and public interests."

-There were similar considerations of the European Convention by Dillon ${\rm LJ}^{32}$ and by Bingham ${\rm LJ}^{33}$ the Convention.
-Doubtless, this entitlement, together with the numerous cases in the European Court of Human Rights in which the United Kingdom has been held to be in breach of the Convention, explains the growing willingness of the English courts to attend to the convention and the developing jurisprudence which has built up around it.
-34 However, whilst this may provide a practical explanation for the heightened sensitivity of English judges to the provisions of the European Convention, it does not affect the legal status, in England, of the Convention or its jurisprudence.
-So far English domestic law is concerned, that status precisely the same (federation apart) as the status Australia of the International Covenant on Civil and Political Rights.
-As Lord Donaldson was at pains to stress in Brind, neither the European Convention nor the International Covenant are, as such, part of domestic law.
-Each is a source in certain circumstances for the court's approach to determining domestic law.
-The point being presently made is that despite Brind the English courts are increasingly looking to those sources and deriving guidance from them for decisions on the content of domestic law.
+There were similar references to the European Convention by Dillon ${\tt LJ}^{52}$ and by Bingham ${\tt LJ}^{53}$ disharmony between the English law and the obligations of Convention.
+Doubtless, this entitlement, together ith the numerous cases in the European Court of Human Rights which the United Kingdom has been held to be in breach of the Convention, explains the growing willingness of the inglish courts to attend to the convention and the developing furisprudence which has built up around it.54 However, hilst this may provide a practical explanation for the heightened sensitivity of English judges to the provisions of the European Convention, it does not affect the legal status, in England, of the Convention or its jurisprudence.
+So far English domestic law is concerned, that status precisely the same (federation apart) as the status in Australia of the International Covenant on Civil and Political Rights.
+As Lords Bridge and Donaldson were at pains to stress in Brind, neither the European Convention nor the International Covenant are, as such, part of English domestic law.
+Each may be a source in certain circumstances for the court's approach to determining domestic law.
+The point being presently made is that, despite Brind, the English courts are increasingly looking to those sources and deriving guidance from them for decisions on the content of domestic law.

-It might be said that, from the perspective of Realpolitik, the particular English consideration of the European Convention arises from the fact that the United Kingdom may be taken to the European Court of Human Rights by any citizen of that country with standing to complain about the disharmony between the English law and the obligations of
+It might be said that, from the perspective of Realpolitik, the particular English consideration of the European Convention arises from the fact that the United Kingdom may be taken to the European Court of Human Rights by any citizen of that country with standing to complain about